Staff and Counselors Share +

 In addition to her work in the field of Health and Wellness, Georgia brings to Coronado SAFE skills in business administration, development and operations.
 Her experience as a business owner and other related work has given her a natural ability to organize, collaborate, and lead.
 Georgia has a natural ability in bringing people together and bring SAFE’s mission statement to life by deepening relationships between kids, parents, and community leaders.

 Georgia also has a passion for the community of Coronado.
 Georgia grew up here and graduated from CHS in 1985.
 She has remained involved over the years and was recently the PTO President at Village Elementary where her children attended.
-With two children, one now at CMS and the other still at Village, Georgia has lots of opportunity to practice the skills that SAFE provides to families.
+With two children, one now at CHS and the other at CMS, Georgia has lots of opportunity to practice the skills that SAFE provides to families.

 With her background in health, entrepreneurial skills, dedication to the community of Coronado, along with her vision and leadership skills, the Coronado SAFE Board of Directors is grateful to have Georgia leading the organization.